 The Fort Smith Public Library offers programs and services for teens in middle school, junior high, and high school.
 The Young Adult collection includes Fiction, Non-Fiction (including Anime and Manga), Reference Materials as well as a New Teen Releases Book Display.
 There is a comfortable place for teens to hang out and study or read.
 Teen and tween-geared programming is scheduled on a regular basis.

-Watch for the library calendar or visit the library events page, Facebook page or Blog for listings and updates.
+Watch for the library calendar or visit the library events page or Facebook page for listings and updates.

 Return to top of page

 Each location of the Fort Smith Public Library offers an opportunity for young children and their caregivers to experience an interactive, literacy-based storytime.
 Storytimes feature stories, songs, puppetry, finger plays, manipulatives, flannel stories, and crafts.
 Not only is it fun, it's an excellent way for parents to interact with their children while helping them to build early literacy skills which lay the foundation for preparing children to learn to read.

 |Windsor|| Preschool Storytime||Mondays||10:00a.m.|